magaliepie/Resume-demo/README.md

 # Resume Demo
 The idea of this mini project is co to called demo for Resume.
-Created with HTML5 and CSS3, inspired by flynerd.pl

 # Table of Contents
 * General Info